 For the chicken, I used 16 boneless thighs, wrapped the meat around a piece of cream cheese (1/16 of a box).
 I seasoned the inside of the thigh with John Henry's Chicken Tickler and then wrapped each one with a piece or two of bacon, and finally seasoned the outside also.

 I started these on the top rack, but after I removed the sausage, I moved them down to the hottest part of the smoker, which is on the bottom grate close to the firebox.
 By this time, the smoker had cooled off a bit and was hardly hot enough to finish these on the top rack.
 The extra heat helped to crisp the bacon and finish the chicken quickly.

 For the beans, I simply added some barbecue seasoning to store-bought baked beans and smoked them for several hours to take on some smoke and collect some drippings.
-It helps to stir them every 30 minutes.
+I usually stir them every 30 minutes to help them absorb more smoke flavor.
 They were delicious!

-The sausages were good, but I've found that the casing is tougher and more wrinkly than what I cook these on the BBQ42 over a hotter fire.
-However, for whatever reason, the casing was tighter and more tender after reheating them.
+The sausages were good, but I've found that the casing is tougher and more wrinkly than when I cook these on the BBQ42 over a hotter fire.
+However, I found the casing was tighter and more tender after reheating them.

 I fired the smoker with about 20 pounds of charcoal and then fed it pecan log splits roughly once an hour.

 Once the ribs were in the smoke for 3 hours, we wrapped them in heavy duty aluminum foil for 2 hours, and then put them back on the smoker unwrapped for about 1 hour.